A: It's not really known how long DVDs will last,

 it's near Plymouth.
 Special Delivery is the best option for

-send cash of course but UK Pounds or (by prior agreement) the equivalent
+risky to send cash of course but UK Pounds or (by prior agreement) the

-in Euros is OK if it can be sent safely.
-Please avoid use of
+equivalent in Euros is OK if it can be sent safely.
+Please

 Q: Is the quality good?

-how much better the transfer results are than they remember the
+commented on how much better the transfer results are than they

 tapes.
 This is because I use top quality equipment and I know how